-What’s Changing In The Cryptocurrency Regulatory Landscape?
+What’s Changing In The Crypto Regulation Landscape?

-Has the recent shift to digital caused agencies like the OECD and IRS to think about establishing better regulatory controls?
+Has the recent shift to digital caused agencies like the OECD and IRS to think about establishing better crypto regulatory controls?

-The Digital Shift Effect On The Financial Sector
+The Digital Shift Effect Crypto Reporting Regulations

 The Covid-19 Pandemic triggered worldwide lockdowns to reduce the spread of the virus which in turn caused a move towards electronic banking and an increase in the demand for alternative ways to invest and build wealth.

-By implementing a solution that ticks all your boxes, you can make sure you are leading the pack rather than having to worry about the inevitable knock on the door to discuss regulation and compliance.
+Differentiate yourself from your competitors by providing your traders and investors with the best digital experience, allowing them to quickly and easily resume trading without any delays of waiting W8, W9 and CRS tax forms to be validated.By implementing a solution that ticks all your boxes, you can make sure you are leading the pack rather than having to worry about the inevitable knock on the door to discuss crypto regulation and FATCA and CRS compliance.

 For more information on how our fully automated FATCA and CRS Validation platform can add value to your business, get in touch or request a demo to see it in action.